cozy/cozy-stack/docs/cli/cozy-stack_serve.md

       --mail-port int                  mail smtp port (default 465) --mail-username string           mail smtp username
       --no-admin                       Start without the admin interface
-      --sessions-url string            URL for the sessions storage, redis or in-memory --subdomains string              how to structure the subdomains for apps (can be nested or flat) (default "nested")
+      --realtime-url string            URL for realtime in the browser via webocket, redis or in-memory --sessions-url string            URL for the sessions storage, redis or in-memory --subdomains string              how to structure the subdomains for apps (can be nested or flat) (default "nested")
 ```